On Low-rank Trace Regression under General Sampling Distribution: Tail Bound for the Cross-validated Estimator

-\item The \verb|cv| estimator is introduced in the beginning of this section.
-We a set of regularization parameters $\Lambda'=\{\lambda\}_{i=1\in[L']}$ constructed exactly similar to the ones in \verb|oracle| estimator, however since \verb|cv| does not have access to $\lambda_0$, $L'$ is the smallest integer with $\lambda_{L'}\leq0.01\lambda_{\max{}}$.

-\end{enumerate} Finally, for each of these estimators, we compute the \emph{relative error} of the estimate $\bBhat$ from the ground truth $\bBstar$ defined as, ${\normF[\big]{\bBhat-\bBstar}^2}/{\normF{\bBstar}^2}$ for a range of $n$.
-The results, averaged over 100 runs with 2SE errorbars, are shown in Figure \ref{fig:rel-error}, for two instances $(d,r)=(50,2)$ and $(d,r)=(100,3)$.
-We can see that \verb|cv| performs close to the \verb|oracle| and outperforms the theoretical ones.
+\item The \verb|cv| estimator is introduced at the beginning of this section.
+We use $10$ folds (i.e., $K=10$) and use a set of regularization parameters $\Lambda'=\{\lambda\}_{i=1\in[L']}$ constructed exactly like the ones in the \verb|oracle| estimator; however, since \verb|cv| does not have access to $\lambda_0$, $L'$ is the smallest integer with $\lambda_{L'}\leq0.001\lambda_{\max{}}$. \end{enumerate} Finally, for each of these estimators, we compute the \emph{relative error} of the estimate $\Estimator$ from the ground truth $\Param$ defined as ${\NormF[\big]{\Estimator-\Param}^2}/{\NormF{\Param}^2}$ for a range of $n$.
+The results, averaged over 100 runs with 2SE error bars, are shown in \cref{fig:rel-error}, for two instances $(d,r)=(50,2)$ and $(d,r)=(100,3)$.
+We can see that \verb|cv| performs close to the \verb|oracle| and outperforms the theoretical estimators.

+We also present the distribution of the selected $\lambda$ by each method, over all 100 runs, in Figure \ref{fig:lam-sel}.
+There is no variation for the selected $\Penalty$ in the theory-inspired estimators as we selected their $\lambda_0$ at the beginning of the experiment, using 1,000 data sets.
+It is also noticeable that the penalty selected by \verb|cv| is close to the one selected by \verb|oracle|, while the ones suggested by the theory are larger.

+\paragraph{Sensitivity to a different noise level or cross-validation approach.} Recall that in the above simulations the noise standard deviation is $1$.
+We repeat the above simulations for two more values of the noise standard deviation, $0.5$ and $2$.
+In addition, and motivated by \cref{rem:other-cv-forms}, we also test three more variations of cross-validation.
+The results, presented in \cref{sec:supp-simulations}, validate the above observations.\footnote{All codes are available in this repository \href{https://github.com/mohsenbayati/cv-impute}{https://github.com/mohsenbayati/cv-impute}.}